bodhiblues/agentsalad/src/posts/5-ways-ai-agents-will-change-web-design.md

 ## Final Thoughts

-We’re moving toward a web where your site needs to serve both humans and machines—especially those machines acting on behalf of humans.
-AI agents are not a future consideration—they’re already here, quietly reshaping the digital experience.
+We're moving toward a web where your site needs to serve both humans and machines—especially those machines acting on behalf of humans.
+AI agents are not a future consideration—they're already here, quietly reshaping the digital experience.

 To stay relevant, designers and developers must embrace a dual approach: maintain human-centric beauty while building machine-centric clarity.